-Responding to this Request for Application (RFA) indicates intent of the responding entity to attend training by the LSUHSC-NO Center of Evidence to Practice; seek LA Medicaid credentialing; execute the services as described below, and agree to accept the LA Medicaid rate on file for reimbursement of crisis services.
+Responding to this Request for Application (RFA) indicates intent of the responding entity to attend training by the LSUHSC-NO Center of Evidence to Practice; seek LA Medicaid credentialing; execute the services as described below; operate within the parameters of the Louisiana Crisis Hub; agree to accept the LA Medicaid rate on file for reimbursement of crisis services.
 A successful applicant will undergo training that will establish them as a potential crisis provider able to seek credentialing with Louisiana's Medicaid Managed Care Organizations (MCO) to deliver services within the Louisiana Crisis Response System (LA-CRS).
-The successful applicant will work with the LSU Center for Evidence to Practice, LDH-OBH, and, if credentialed, Louisiana Medicaid MCOs to execute the new crisis services for youth within their contracted region.
+The successful applicant will work with the LSU Center for Evidence to Practice, LDH-OBH, and, if credentialed by the Louisiana Medicaid MCOs, the Louisiana Crisis Hub to execute the new crisis services for youth within their contracted region.

 The responding entity should be aware that they are applying to be trained to deliver both services (e.g., mobile crisis response [MCR] & community brief crisis support [CBCS]).
 Applicants may be current providers of adult MCR/CBCS services who wish to expand to serving youth, or may be new or separate youth-focused providers who seek to provide MCR/CBCS to youth.
 Please see link here for a comprehensive description of each of these services.
 If the selected applicant is unable to execute the service within an agreed upon timeframe, LDH-OBH retains the right extend the offer to another organization.